Pandelune/ab-boilerplate/README.md

 - the development and testing of the stats function
 - the proper packing of it

-### License in main js
+### License in main ts

 When using webpack and packing for production, a separate license file is produced besides code.
-License feature will reintegrate this license text back into the main js file.
-In practice, in `mint.js`, you may put:
+License feature will reintegrate this license text back into the main ts file.
+In practice, in `mint.ts`, you may put:
 ```
 /**
  * @license